layilin/SP23-33852/_annotations/book3.md

 97.197 Polydamna.
 Wife of Thone, an Egyptian king.
 In Homer's *Odyssey*, Polydamna gives Helen nepenthe.

 97.198 Jove.
-Alternate name for Jupiter, Roman god of Thunder.
+Alternate name for Jupiter, Roman god of thunder.

 97.198 Helen.
-Said to be the most beautiful woman in Ancient Greece, Paris abducted her from King Menelaus, thus leading to the siege of Troy.
+Said to be the most beautiful woman in Ancient Greece.
+Paris abducted her from King Menelaus, thus leading to the siege of Troy.

 97.203 Less-bellying canvas.
 A sail designed so that it does not overfill with wind.
-Here Grainger returns to the image of the windmill from line 81, above.

 [plant] 98.205 coco.
-The coconut palm (*Cocos nucifera*).
+The coconut palm (Cocos nucifera), which is native to coastal areas of Melanesia and Southeast Asia.
+It has great powers of natural disperal since its nuts (the coconuts) can survive up to 120 days in seawater.
+Nevertheless, it is believed that Europeans introduced the coconut palm to the Caribbean in the sixteenth century.

 98.209 "Informer of the planetary train."
-The informer is the sun and the planetary train is the movement of the planets across the sky.
-Gilmore identifies the source of this quotation as George Thomson *The Seasons*.
+The informer is the sun, and the planetary train is the movement of the planets across the sky.
+Gilmore identifies the source of this quotation as James Thomson's *The Seasons* (1730).

 98.215 Lacquay.
-Also lackey, a footman.
+Lackey, footman.

 [place] 98.222 Antigua.
 One of the Leeward Islands; St. Kitts lies just to the west of it.
 Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.
-Samuel Martin, whom Grainger praises in his preface to the poem, was an Antiguan planter who published his *Essay on Plantership* around 1750.

 98.222n hogsheads.
 A hogshead was a large cask used to hold and ship sugar.
 One hogshead of sugar weighed about 1500 lbs.

 [place] 98.222n body-ponds.
 A watershed in Antigua.

 [place] 99.226 Tobago.
 An island located northeast of Trinidad and southeast of Grenada.
 Now part of the Republic of Trinidad and Tobago.

-[plant] 99.227 calaba. *Calophyllum antillanum*, formerly *Calophyllum calaba*, is a hardwood tree native to the Caribbean.
+[plant] 99.227 calaba. *Calophyllum antillanum* is a hardwood tree native to the Caribbean.

 99.229 cubit.
 An ancient measurement of length derived from the forearm, usually about 18-22 inches.

-99.233 worm. *Teredo navalis* or the naval shipworm is a mollusc that burrows into underwater timbers on piers and ships.

-[plant] 99.235 British oak.
-Also English oak (*Quercus robur*) long used in British shipbuilding.
-The naval shipworm was particularly destructive to oak, and therefore the bane of the British navy.
+[plant] 99.233-236 worm...British oak...The closer calaba.
+The naval shipworm (*Teredo navalis*) is a mollusc that burrows into underwater timbers on piers and ships.
+It was particularly destructive to the British or English oak (*Quercus robur*), which was long used in shipbuilding, including by the British navy.

 99.238 bridge-tree.
 An adjustable beam that supports the spindle of the runner or upper stone in a grain mill.

 99.238 mortis'd.
 Mortised.
 To be fixed in or joined together closely and firmly.

 [place] 99.227n St. Croix.
-An island that now forms part of the United States Virgin Islands.
+An island that now forms part of the US Virgin Islands.

 [place] 99.227n Crab island.
 Isla de Vieques, a part of Puerto Rico that lies immediately east of the main island.